browserengineering/book/book/accessibility.md

 But for inline layout, the situation is more complicated, for two reasons.
 The first is that the painting of each inline element is broken into runs of text, and can span multiple lines.
-So it's not even just one rectanglle; if an `<a>` element's anchor text spans multiple lines, we should paint one rectangle for each text run in each line.
+So it's not even just one rectangle; if an `<a>` element's anchor text spans multiple lines, we should paint one rectangle for each text run in each line.